lichensky/alang/README.md

 ## Usage

-Run the `whale-cleaner` command with path to config file as argument.
+Run the `whale-cleaner` command with config path as `-config` flag.
+The `-config` defaults to `./config.yaml`

 ```
-whale-cleaner config.yaml
+whale-cleaner -config myconfig.yaml
 ```

 ### Dry run